rocky-linux/documentation/docs/books/learning_ansible/06-large-scale-infrastructure.md

 ****

-We have seen in the previous chapters how to organize our code in the form of roles but also how to use some roles for the management of updates (patch management) or for the deployment of code.
+We have seen in the previous chapters how to organize our code in the form of roles but also how to use some roles for the management of updates (patch management) or the deployment of code.

 What about configuration management?
 How to manage the configuration of tens, hundreds, or even thousands of virtual machines with Ansible?

 The advent of the cloud has changed the traditional methods a bit.
 The VM is configured at deployment.
-If its configuration is no longer compliant, it is simply destroyed and replaced by a new one.
+If its configuration is no longer compliant, it is destroyed and replaced by a new one.

-The organization of the configuration management system presented in this chapter will respond to these two ways of consuming IT: "one shot" use or regular "re-configuration" of a fleet.
+The organization of the configuration management system presented in this chapter will respond to these two ways of consuming IT: "one-shot" use or regular "re-configuration" of a fleet.

-However, be careful: using ansible to ensure park compliance requires changing work habits.
-It is no longer possible to manually modify the configuration of a service manager without seeing these modifications overwritten the next time ansible is run.
+However, be careful: using Ansible to ensure park compliance requires changing work habits.
+It is no longer possible to manually modify the configuration of a service manager without seeing these modifications overwritten the next time Ansible is run.

 !!!
 Note
-    What we are going to set up below is clearly not ansible's favourite terrain.
-Technos like Puppet or Salt will do much better, but let's remember that Ansible is a Swiss army knife of automation and that it is agentless, which explains the differences in performance.
+    What we are going to set up below is not Ansible's favorite terrain.
+Technologies like Puppet or Salt will do much better.
+Let's remember that Ansible is a Swiss army knife of automation and is agentless, which explains the differences in performance.

 !!!
 Note
     More information can be [found here](https://docs.ansible.com/ansible/latest/user_guide/sample_setup.html)

 ## Variables storage

-The first thing we have to discuss is about the separation between data and ansible code.
+The first thing we have to discuss is the separation between data and Ansible code.

-As the code gets bigger and more complex, it will be more and more complicated to modify the variables it contains.
+As the code gets larger and more complex, it will be more and more complicated to modify the variables it contains.

-To ensure the maintenance of your site, the most important thing is to correctly separate the variables from the ansible code.
+To ensure the maintenance of your site, the most important thing is correctly separating the variables from the Ansible code.

-We haven't discussed it here yet, but you should know that ansible can automatically load the variables it finds in specific folders depending on the inventory name of the managed node, or its membership groups.
+We haven't discussed it here yet, but you should know that Ansible can automatically load the variables it finds in specific folders depending on the inventory name of the managed node, or its member groups.

-The ansible documentation suggests that we organize our code as bellow:
+The Ansible documentation suggests that we organize our code as below:

 ```
 inventories/